Atlas

 - Materials

-3D-printed parts with actuators and hydraulic lines embedded in leg structures
+Mixture of titanium and aluminum 3D-printed parts.
+Actuators and hydraulic lines embedded in leg structures.

 - Compute